 - Make activities as multisensory as possible to capture interest and spark long-term memory.
 The sense of smell adheres especially strongly to long-term memory, so if doing an activity such as “travel trivia” and the goal is for residents to name famous beaches, before engaging residents in the discussion, pass around suntan lotion for residents to smell.
 This will likely help those with dementia better retrieve memories of going to the beach.

-And now, without further ado, thanks to Michelle for sharing the following best-practice tips with our community!
+And now, without further ado, thanks to Michelle for sharing the following best-practice tips!

 There are 1,440 minutes in a day.
 Take away working, commuting, eating, caregiving, and sleeping, and you’re left with several hundred minutes to engage in other activities.